megha150/music_database/README.md

-# music_database
-This project analyses the queries related to album, genre, artists etc.
+# Music Store Database analysis
+## Overview
+This repository contains SQL queries and analyses performed on a music database.
+The database includes information about customers, invoices, tracks, genres, albums, and artists.
+The goal of the project is to derive insights related to customer behavior, popular genres, top artists, and other relevant metrics.